HElwy/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-### Creating a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day
+### Creating a new factor variable in the dataset with two levels - "weekday" and "weekend"" indicating whether a given date is a weekday or weekend day

 ```r